Browser vs. server trash collection in JavaScript

 This starts a cycle.
 Once the function is completed, JavaScript's reference-counting GC will be unable to determine that these two objects may be collected since they still have references to each other.

-This is a typical condition that can easily result in memory leaks in real-world applications.
+in real-world applications.
 To circumvent this, JavaScript supplies us with a second battlefront tactic.

 The algorithm of mark-and-sweep